-Parks Canada walking tours are available daily from mid-May to late September, either with a costumed guide or as a self-guided audio tour (fee charged).
-Movies on Dawson City history are also shown at the Centre and there is a model railway of the historic Klondike Mines railway on display.
-Open daily, 8 a.m. to 8 p.m., from May through September; and 9 a.m. to 5 p.m., weekdays in off-season.
+Parks Canada walking tours are available daily from mid-May to late September, either with a costumed guide or as a self-guided audio tour (fee charged); inquire at the Visitor Information Centre.
+The visitor center is open daily, 8 a.m. to 8 p.m., from May through September; and 9 a.m. to 5 p.m., weekdays in off-season.
 Phone 867-993-5566.
 Tickets for Parks Canada tours may be purchased at the Parks Canada information desk at the Centre; phone 867-993-7210.
 Also contact the Klondike Visitors Association; phone 867-993-5575.

 Accustomed to a summer influx of visitors, Dawson has modern hotels & motels (rates average $125 and up), bed and breakfasts and hostels.
 Dawson City accommodations fill up early in summer and for special events, so make reservations in advance.
 Go camping, there are multiple options to choose between.

 There are many places to eat in Dawson City, from ice cream shops and coffee houses to fine dining.
 Many if not most of the hotels also have dining rooms and pubs and saloons.